Singapore at a Glance

 When to visit Singapore

-At only 137 kilometres north of the equator, Singapore's climate is definitively tropical, and rarely experiences any extreme changes in temperature.
+Being only 137 kilometres north of the equator, Singapore's climate is definitively tropical, and rarely experiences any extreme changes in temperature.
 Singapore is also distinct in its lack of a clear-cut wet and dry season.
-While intermittent rains cool things down, Singapore is generally hot and humid year-round and stays relatively consistent in terms of temperature.
+While intermittent rains cool things down, Singapore is generally hot and humid year-round.

-When planning a trip to Singapore, consider that some seasons have a slightly higher chance of rain: with the Northeast monsoon between December and March, and the Southwest monsoon between June and September.
+When planning a trip to Singapore, consider that some seasons have a slightly higher chances of rain: with the northeast monsoon typically being between December and March, and the Southwest monsoon between June and September.

 Festivals and National Holidays